meteortool/binaries/readme.md

 5. Restart Eclipse.
 6. You should now see the option Meteor in the Eclipse tool menu.
 7. The Meteor tool automatically installs the Pitclipse plugin, so you don't need to install it separately.
+8. OPTIONAL STEP: Install the CSVEdit2 plugin in Eclipse (<https://marketplace.eclipse.org/content/csvedit2>) to make it easier to view the results of tests.

 ### Recommendations